$0 Oregon Foster Care Quick-Start Checklist

 The most common rural-specific inspection items that catch applicants off guard:

 Well water testing.
-Homes on private wells must provide bacteriological water quality testing results as part of the home inspection.
+Homes on private water sources must have the water tested and approved as part of the home inspection.
 Most ODHS guidance buries this requirement in the broader OAR 413-200 framework without flagging it as a rural-specific item.
 Applicants who discover this requirement at inspection have to schedule testing, wait for lab results, and request a re-inspection — adding weeks to their timeline.

 Wood stove and solid fuel appliance requirements.
 Homes with wood stoves, pellet stoves, or other solid fuel appliances face specific clearance, installation, and inspection requirements under OAR 413-200.
 Certifiers check flue conditions, clearance distances, hearth materials, and the presence of protective barriers appropriate for children.
 A wood stove that passes a general homeowner inspection may not meet the child safety standard a certifier is applying.